 Prevent Home Burglaries

 The majority of home burglars enter homes through unlocked windows or doors without using force.
 You can prevent home burglaries before they occur simply by keeping your doors and windows locked at all times.

-You also can prevent theft and fraud by not giving your personal financial information to anyone.
-Door-to-door salespeople may want your personal and financial information, and will use high pressure tactics to get that information.
+- Don't give your personal financial information to anyone.
+Door-to-door salespeople may want your personal and financial information and will use high-pressure tactics to get that information.
 Once they have your information, they can commit fraud and empty your bank account, and destroy your credit.
 Even "legitimate" companies can abuse door-to-door sales to lock you into a bad contract.
 Contact Student Legal Services for assistance reviewing any consumer agreement or if you think you've been the victim of fraud or identity theft.

 Home Security System

 Renters insurance is financial protection that can cover property loss in the event of theft, vandalism, accidental damage, and damage caused as a result of fire, flood, or other disasters.
-Renters insurance is a low cost insurance option that can cover your personal belongings year round.
-Visit this website for more information on Renter's Insurance for college students.
+Renters insurance is a low-cost insurance option that can cover your personal belongings year-round.
+Student Legal Services offers Ohio State students a number of different resources in regards to renters insurance.